contactually/zuora-ruby/README.md

   )
 )

-# Create an account
+# Create an account in one of two ways:

+serializer = Zuora::Serializers::Attribute

+# Using the low-level API exposed by `Client`
+response = client.post('/rest/v1/accounts', serializer.serialize accont)

+# or using the higher-level resource API
-response = client.post '/rest/v1/accounts', account.attributes
+response = Zuora::Resources::Accounts.create!(client, account, serializer)

 # Le response